cantastemel/firestarter/README.md

 # Firestarter
-Starter theme with grunt, bower, bourbon, and neat.
+Starter template with grunt, bower, bourbon, and neat.